Wine Making With Grapes

 Sugar may need to be added to the juice in some cases.
 Sugar is what the wine yeast ferments to make alcohol.
 When the fermentation is done the sugar is gone.
 When there is not enough sugar for the yeast, there will not be enough alcohol in the wine.
-Certainly in the case of wild grapes sugar will be in short supply and marginally so with some native wine grapes.
+Certainly in the case of wild grapes, sugar will be in short supply and marginally so with some native wine grapes.
+These grapes typically do not contain much sugar.
 Sugar will need to be added to these mixes, but in the case of European wine grapes only rarely is sugar needed.

-The point here is that making grape wine is not necessarily about following a recipe, but rather, going through a procedure of adjustments based on the juice that is at hand.
-The situation can vary dramatically based on the grape so to apply a recipe to all grapes or even a class of grape is not practical.
+The real point here is that making grape wine is not necessarily about following a wine recipe, but rather, going through a procedure of adjustments based on the juice that is at hand.
+The situation can vary dramatically based on the grape, so to apply a single recipe to all grapes or even a class of grape is not practical.

 GETTING THE RIGHT MIX

-Now the question comes, how do we know when water and/or sugar needs to be added to the juice, and if so, how much do we need to add?
+Now the question comes: how do we know when water and/or sugar needs to be added to a juice, and if so, how much do we need to add?
 This question is really not that hard to answer.
-For measuring and controlling acidity you can use an Acid Testing Kit and for measuring and controlling sugar levels you can use a hydrometer.
+For measuring and controlling acidity you can use an Acid Testing Kit and for measuring and controlling sugar levels you can use a wine hydrometer.
 Both come with complete directions and are relatively easy to use.

 ACID LEVEL ADJUSTMENT: